graphicxtras.com for plugins and presets

 This is one thing I would love to see changed in the mirrorme plugin.
 Perhaps a color ?? instead of small triangles to define the active sector (which are quite hard to see) I would love to see the area for the active axes in a different color or perhaps slightly bigger markers (a preference perhaps?).
 Still, the masking means that it is obvious but sometimes the active area really can get quite lost and I think a variable color would make it even more obvious.
 Hold down the ALT key to select a new active sector.
 Shift key to constrain center / origin.

 The tool works from existing paths as well as adding paths to the active axis.
 I say active axis, this is the key axis for the tool.
 When you apply the plugin you see the axes and the masked out axes are only added to as a copy / mirror of the active axes.
 This action is very quick (quite impressive) even for fairly complex paths.
 To test this, I created a selection of paths and then selected the plugin and passed the axes over the paths (if there are no paths beneath the active axis then you will see no paths in the masked areas) and the copies of the underlying paths were rapidly mirrored around the axes.
 This can be continued until you are happy with the end result and on release you are offered three selections: cancel, selection and layer.
 The cancel option means no change.
 The layer option sets a persistent center to the Mirrorme axes and this can be used as a center for adding additional paths to the Mirrorme plugin active area (though the active option must be checked to set this in motion as I found that moving items and adding items with it off results in a less than plugin experience).
-The layer option is very useful and can be used to build up a very complex vector graphic in seconds.
-The last option is the selection option and this results in an ever changing center of the Mirrorme axes and can result in some wonderful experimentation and shape generation.
+The layer option is very useful and can be used to build up a very complex vector graphic in seconds but the only problem with that is the active area, if you add paths to the active area then that is fine, add paths to the non active area and nothing happens.
+The first option is the apply to selection option and this results in an ever changing center of the Mirrorme axes and can result in some wonderful experimentation and shape generation.
 The selection option does also mean that repeated releases of the mouse and 'selection' results in more and more amazing shape decorative graphics generated and I can only say wow.
-The wonderful thing about the shapes are the lack of any breaks in the paths, no lines appear - all the paths are continuous and for that alone I would give a 5 out of 5.
+You can also interactively rotate and shift so new artworks are instantly appearing and many amazing designs can be created in seconds.
+In many ways, I would love to see an animation feature added to this (other than just using a video capture).
+To the right is an apply to selection mirrorme design.
+The wonderful thing about the generated shapes are the lack of any breaks in the paths - all the paths are continuous and for that alone I would give a 5 out of 5.
 Another thing to note is that the selection option only uses the selected designs so if you have unselected paths on the artboard, these are ignored.
 The layer option works with all the paths on the layer.

 The default is to display the annotation dialog after each action and personally it did slightly drive me nuts as this kept popping up.
 You can turn it off via the Mirrorme preferences and then use the buttons on the Mirrorme plugin panel to control the action.
 This has some advantages as you can just stick with a particular selection and keep creating more and more complex mirrored designs and the center and the angle of the axes can still be controlled as before (though to fix the selection you have to either double click the butterfly icon or press return.
 Really depends on how you like to create your mirrored paths, I found both approaches equally good and it is yet another nice well thought out addition.